Ultimate Guide To WordPress RSS

 (WP RSS Aggregator – WordPress Plugin)

-WP RSS Aggregator is an RSS feed importer and auto blogging WordPress plugin with extended functionality with premium add-ons.
+WP RSS Aggregator is a comprehensive RSS feed importer and auto blogging plugin for WordPress with additional functionality with a number of premium add-ons.

 For more details, go here: